Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 # Air blower
 The first tests of the fuel cell stack indicated that the current was limited by the low air flow in the flow field.
 This could be due to oxygen concentration or water removal.

-A **PVB120G12H-P01** air blower, scavenge from an old computer was installed along with a 3D printed duct to guide the air through.
-This blower can accomodate for about 20 cells.
-The exact geometry of the duct can also be modify to fit the length of the stack.
+A **PVB120G12H-P01** air blower, scavenged from an old computer was installed along with a 3D printed duct to guide the air through.
+This blower can accommodate for about 20 cells.
+The exact geometry of the duct can also be modified to fit the length of the stack.

-A filter was also crafted with a 3D printed frame and a piece composite breater material to avoid any contaminent in the air supply of the fuel cell stack.
+A filter was also crafted with a 3D printed frame and a piece composite breather material to avoid any contaminant in the air supply of the fuel cell stack.

 <img width="400" alt="{8FADFDFD-DADD-46EE-878C-21586577273D}" src="https://github.com/user-attachments/assets/fbaa9539-664d-4dac-8916-22ce5eef8c87" />